tov952/TECH-ART-PATH/README.md

 # TECH-ART-PATH
 ## Actionables:
 - Talk to an Artist if you're a programmer!
 Ask about their day-to-day; how do they problem solve?
-- Talk to a Programmers if you're an artist!
+- Talk to a Programmer if you're an artist!
 Ask about their day-to-day; how do they make art?

 ### Dip your toes ( For Artists ):
 This path assumes you have some understanding of creating Game Art Assets; and you are also familiar with Unreal Engine!